James Coco

 1930–1987

-James Coco was an American character actor known for Only When I Laugh (1981, Academy Award nomination for Best Supporting Actor), Murder by Death (1976), and extensive New York stage work.
-He was gay in an era when disclosure was professionally and socially impossible; his identity was known among theater colleagues but was not publicly discussed during his lifetime.
-He died of heart failure in 1987, having never formally come out.
-Coco is remembered as one of the warmly beloved character actors of 1970s Hollywood, and his story reflects the era's constraints on LGBTQ+ performers.
+James Coco was an American character actor born in Manhattan's Little Italy in 1930, known for Only When I Laugh (1981), which earned him an Academy Award nomination for Best Supporting Actor, Man of La Mancha (1972), and Murder by Death (1976), alongside an extensive New York stage career recognized with a Primetime Emmy, a Drama Desk Award, and three Obie Awards.
+He was gay in an era when disclosure was professionally and socially impossible; his identity was known among theater colleagues but was not publicly discussed during his lifetime, and it was only revealed publicly nine years after his death.
+Coco died of a heart attack at his Greenwich Village home in 1987.
+He is remembered as one of the warmly beloved character actors of 1970s Hollywood, and his story reflects the era's constraints on LGBTQ+ performers.

 No Queer titles linked yet.